 - Julia is an excellent Research language.
-It will continue to grow in popularity, especially among students and hobbyists. - •Useful for research and exploring computational ideas. - Not suitable for production usage yet will be at least 5 years. - Python will learn much from Julia. - Julia will attract R and especially more Matlab users.
+It will continue to grow in popularity, especially among students and hobbyists. - •Useful for research and exploring computational ideas. - •Not suitable for broad production usage will be at least 5 years before it is.
+Never will be a single-language world. - Python will learn much from Julia. - Julia will attract R and especially more Matlab users.